aau-claaudia/hpc/docs/ai-lab/guides/using-containers.md

 ## Adding Python packages via virtual environment
 In many cases, you will need to add additional Python packages to an existing container.
 The easiest way to do this, is using a virtual environment.
 The guide below outlines the steps to create and utilize a virtual environment within your directory on AI-LAB.

-??? news "Guide on adding Python packages via virtual environment"
+??? info "Guide on adding Python packages via virtual environment"
     To enhance the functionality of a containerized environment, you can add additional Python packages using a virtual environment.
 This guide outlines the steps to create and utilize a virtual environment within a Singularity container to ensure compatibility between different Python versions.

     ### Step 1: Create a virtual environment inside a Singularity container.